 Second, Rafael is part of the Mexican sport elite.
 As you ascend the socio-economic ladder in Mexico, especially in entertainment, sports and politics, it becomes harder and harder to resist the lure of corruption.
 This happens everywhere, including Italy, USA and France, but in Mexico, it’s difficult to find a single executive or politician without first-hand exposure to graft “in-your-face”.
 Fortunately, Mexicans are fairly open about being corrupt; they regard it as unavoidable.

-Rafael Marquez is now taking the fall, but the Mexican government may be just as guilty for what he supposedly did.
-Put differently, if he didn’t need the money (and it’s fairly evident that he didn’t) maybe this was his attempt – albeit subliminal – to defy a corrupt, incompetent and unfair system.
+Rafael Marquez is now taking the fall, but the Mexican government may be just as guilty for what he allegedly did.
+Put differently, if he didn’t need the money (and it’s fairly evident that he didn’t) maybe this was his attempt – albeit subliminal – to defy a corrupt, incompetent and deeply unfair system.

 Enrique Krauze, a well-known historian, wrote on Twitter: “Let’s hope Rafael Márquez proves his innocence.
 An exemplary football player who gave us much joy.”